-We’ve put together a list of crucial metrics that you should keep a close eye on over the course of the year: inventory turnover, average days to sell, return on investment, and inventory carrying costs.
-Tracking metrics can help you make decision about scaling your business, forecasting sales, and identifying opportunities to hone your supply chain operations.
+We’ve put together a list of four crucial metrics that you should keep a close eye on over the course of the year: inventory turnover, average days to sell, return on investment, and inventory carrying costs.
+Tracking metrics can help you make decisions about scaling your business, forecasting sales, and identifying opportunities to hone your supply chain operations.

 Generally, a higher inventory turnover rate means you’re enjoying brisk sales.
-However, a low inventory turnover means that you could be ordering too much and it may be time to revise your business strategy.
-With the help of business intelligence, you’ll be able to pinpoint the problem right down to the specifics.
+A low inventory turnover suggests that you could be ordering too much and it may be time to revise your ordering or production strategy.

-The average days to sell inventory lets you put a number to your inventory turnover.
-You’ll know how long it takes for you to sell your monthly inventory, and it’ll also keep you updated on how many day’s worth of sales you have in your inventory at any time.
+The average days to sell inventory (DSI) helps you put a figure on your inventory turnover.
+You’ll know how long it takes for you to sell your inventory each months, and it’ll also show how many days sales of inventory you have on hand at any given time.

-On the other hand, if you’re taking a long time to sell your inventory, you could be carrying too much slow-moving stock that are on the verge of turning into dead stock.
+On the other hand, if you’re taking a long time to sell your inventory, you could be carrying too much slow-moving stock that is on the verge of turning into dead stock.

-Calculating your return on investment is an easy way to know how well your business is doing.
-You’ll know if you’re turning a profit, and how much it is.
-And once you know how well your business is doing, you’ll be able to decide how much of your profits should be reinvested into the business to boost future growth.
+Calculating your return on investment (ROI) is an easy way to know how well your business is doing.
+You’ll know if you’re making a profit, and how much it is.
+And once you know how well your business is doing, you’ll be able to decide how much of your profit should be reinvested into the business to boost future growth.